 On the journey to manhood, boys need to be a part of a mission bigger than themselves.
 They need significant challenges.
 They need men who can cast vision, celebrate milestones, and help them see who they can become.
-In the midst of Coronavirus shut-downs and virtual meetings, a group of leaders in Trail Life Troop TX-1160 were able to help the boys in their community dream and accomplish just such a project.
+A group of leaders in Trail Life Troop TX-1160 were able to help the boys in their community dream and accomplish just such a project.

 For years Troop TX-1160 has held meaningful annual ceremonies to recognize the accomplishments of boys in their Troop.
 Together boys and leaders would reflect on the past year, speak into the lives of individual boys, and set goals for the future.
-This year, with much of the country in quarantine, the Troop was unsure how to make this significant event happen.
+This year, the Troop wanted to do something bigger and better and even more memorable.

 Dreaming a Bridge